 I have been living in Seoul on and off since 2009 and have experienced a dozen winters in the capital and traveled to various other cities during winter.
+I have experienced one of the coldest days in Seoul in recorded history.
 In this article, I will describe what winter in Korea is really like and explain what to expect if you’re visiting during this time.

 - Winter weather in Korea

 - Where to go during winter in Korea

 - Things to do in Korea in Winter

 - Go ice skating or sledding in and around Seoul